-David joined Macquarie in 2000 and is the Chief Executive Officer of Macquarie Specialised Asset Management (MSAM) Limited.
+David Luboff joined the Macquarie Group in 2000 and is the Chief Executive Officer of Macquarie Specialised Asset Management Limited (MSAM).
 Prior to his current role, David was the Chief Investment Officer of MSAM and also worked in the corporate advisory division in both Sydney and New York.
-David has degrees in Commerce and Applied Finance from Macquarie University.
+David has degrees in Commerce and Applied Finance from Macquarie